codies3can/del.desk/README.md

 # del.desk
-this is my first Git repo.
+This is my first Git repo.